stonewiseAIDrugDesign/HEAD_TED/TED/README.md

-we have two model for inference
+we have two models for inference
-one input is multiple conformation, the model name is 'base_model_with_xtb_dft_finetuning.h5'
+first model input is multiple conformations, the model name is 'base_model_with_xtb_dft_finetuning.h5'
-another input is one conformation ,the model name is 'augmentation_xtb_dft_fine_tune_model.h5'
+another model input is one conformation ,the model name is 'augmentation_xtb_dft_fine_tune_model.h5'

-# first model run with those configurations
+# first model run with configurations
 environment configurations from sw_torsion_dnn/requirements.txt.
 model url:
 https://stonewise-lingo3dmol-public.s3.cn-northwest-1.amazonaws.com.cn/base_model_with_xtb_dft_finetuning.h5